actions/actions-runner-controller/README.md

 example-runnerdeploy2475ht2qbr   mumoshu/actions-runner-controller-ci   Running
 ```

-#### Autoscaling
+### Autoscaling

 > Since the release of GitHub's [`workflow_job` webhook](https://docs.github.com/en/developerswebhooks-and-events/webhooks/webhook-events-and-payloads#workflow_job), webhook driven scaling is the preferred way of autoscaling as it enables targeted scaling of your `RunnerDeployments` / `RunnerSets` as it includes the `runs-on` information needed to scale the appropriate runners for that workflow run.
 More broadly, webhook driven scaling is the preferred scaling option as it is far quicker compared to the pull driven scaling and is easy to setup.

 A `RunnerDeployment` can scale the number of runners between `minReplicas` and `maxReplicas` fields driven by either a pull based scaling metric or via a webhook event.
+A `RunnerSet` can autoscale on webhooks.
 Whether the autoscaling is based on a webhook event or pull based metric it is implemented by backing a `RunnerDeployment` or `RunnerSet` kind with a `HorizontalRunnerAutoscaler` kind (see limitaions section of [stateful runners](#stateful-runners) section for cavaets of this kind).

-##### Anti-Flapping Configuration
+#### Anti-Flapping Configuration

 For both pull driven or webhook driven scaling an anti-flapping implementation is included, by default a runner won't be scaled down within 10 minutes of it having been scaled up.
 This delay is configurable by including the attribute `scaleDownDelaySecondsAfterScaleOut:` in a `RunnerDeployment` `spec:` (see snippet below).